Diamondbacks' bullpen narrowly holds off Giants to win 4-3 - NewsBreak

 Mark Melancon closed it out against his former club for his 12th save.

-Kelly dueled with Cobb (3-4) again after the two also matched up last Wednesday in the desert.
+Kelly dueled with fellow right-hander Alex Cobb (3-4) again after the two also matched up last Wednesday in the desert.
 Cobb, facing Arizona at home for the first time, saw his winless stretch reach seven starts since he won at Colorado on May 17.

 In a strange scheduling twist this lockout-delayed season, this marks the Diamondbacks' first Bay Area visit of the year — yes, in almost mid-July.